GosiaD37/GosiaD37.github.io/README.md

 I selected this artifact for my ePortfolio because it demonstrates my skills in object-oriented programming, testing, and defensive programming all critical competencies in software development.
-The original version of the test suite (test.cpp) functioned correctly but lacked clarity, structure, and coverage in certain key areas.
+The original version of the test suite <code>(test.cpp)</code> functioned correctly but lacked clarity, structure, and coverage in certain key areas.
 Specifically, it had minimal inline documentation, limited exception handling, and did not fully test edge cases like exceeding maximum capacity or accessing out-of-bound elements.